Business Taxes

 Calculating Business Use Percentage

-• The square footage used for business divided by the total square footage of your home.
+• Square Footage Method: Divide the square footage used for business by the total square footage of your home.

 Carryover of Unused Expenses